From the President

 Prior to joining YFU, Hill served as Senior Vice President of External Affairs for United Cerebral Palsy.
 In that role, he led international public education, fundraising, communications, marketing and branding efforts for one of the world’s largest health care charities.
 He previously led national development, communications and volunteer efforts for Washington National Cathedral as Executive Director for External Relations and held a similar role at The Washington Ballet.
 Earlier in his career, Hill directed a $125 million effort to expand the historic Arena Stage, securing the largest single gift ever made to a theater in the United States, and served as Executive Director of St. Bonaventure University’s Regina A. Quick Center for the Arts, where he oversaw the construction of a new museum complex, the renovation of a historic theater, the addition of an artist residency center and the quadrupling of programming at the multi-venue arts complex.
 He began his career as a journalist, serving as a Dow Jones Newspaper Fund Fellow and as a Staff Correspondent for the Courier-Observer.

 Hill holds a B.A. in journalism from St. Bonaventure and an M.A. in arts and cultural management from Saint Mary’s University of Minnesota.
-He is currently pursuing an Ed.D. in Vanderbilt University’s program in Leadership and Learning in Organizations.
+He is completing a Doctorate in Education from Vanderbilt University’s Peabody College.
 He was a founding faculty member of the Master of Arts Management program at George Mason University, where, in 2011, he was named faculty member of the year.
 He has also given lectures on the non-profit sector to groups from France and China in his work with GMU and as a visiting lecturer for Georgetown University.
 In 2016, he was chosen as a leadership fellow in the American Express — Aspen Institute Academy, and in 2012, was selected as one 12 American Express NGen Leadership Fellows in the United States.
-He is a member and Secretary of St. Bonaventure University’s Board of Trustees, and a member of the Robert H. Jackson Center Board of Directors.
+He is a member and Secretary of St. Bonaventure University’s Board of Trustees, and a member of the Robert H. Jackson Center Board of Directors and a member of the Leadership Network of the American Enterprise Institute.
 Hill first came to the Institution in 1996 as Assistant Editor/Copy Editor of The Chautauquan Daily and later served as guest critic for theater and symphonic music.